Instagram Model Bianca Ghezzi Goes Fully Nude As She Celebrates LA Move

 Moving to the City of Angels is always worth celebrating.

-For Italian model, Bianca Ghezzi, April 8, 2019 is making it official.
+For Italian model Bianca Ghezzi, April 8, 2019, is making it official.
 This European Instagram sensation is set to call Los Angeles her home, and she’s making sure her 489,000 followers know it.

 Posing fully nude in a black-and-white photograph, Ghezzi’s April 8 photo doesn’t require much of a clothing description.
 Since none is being worn, the focus is solely on this blonde’s feminine curves.
 A wristwatch on Bianca’s left hand appears to be the only accessory.
 With her chest pushed up against a wall and her rear on show, Ghezzi is, indeed, showing the world why modeling is her job.